totallynotbrent/Sage/README.md

   names.
 - The mobile_query/resize paths re-render the final frame; run `node --check` after any edit to `static/dither.js` or the inline script.

+## License

+Sage is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file in the repository root.